 Even the president of Aiduce (french users association) at the time, Brice Lepoutre, pointed out in January 2015:

 "Cleaning in e-liquids is already well done upstream.
-I am thinking, for example, of diacetyl which has been removed in the past. "
+I am thinking of, for example, diacetyl in e juice which has been removed in the past. "

-In the same way, the biggest flavor manufacturers used in the e cigarette have completely eliminated diacetyl from their products.
+In the same way, the most famous flavor manufacturers used for vaping have completely eliminated diacetyl flavor.

-They have even gone further by also attacking acetyl propionyl to no longer find it in flavors for the design of e liquid, whether commercial or homemade.
+They have even gone further by also attacking acetyl propionyl to no longer find it in e cig juice ingredients, whether commercial or homemade.

-The best example of this approach certainly goes to Capella Flavors who has not hesitated to purge from its dubious components its famous custard flavor to allow diacetyl and acetyl propionyl free e juice
+The best example of this approach certainly goes to Capella Flavors company who has not hesitated to purge from its dubious ingredients its famous custard flavor to allow diacetyl and acetyl propionyl free e juice.

-In 2018, talking about the danger of diacetyl in vape juice makes no sense.
+In 2021, talking about the danger of diacetyl e liquid makes no sense.

-When a product is launched or when the flavors used in DIY e juice come from manufacturers specialized in vape, diacetyl no longer enters their composition and the product you buy is diacetyl free e liquid or diacetyl free e liquid flavoring.
+When a product is launched or when the vape juice flavors used in DIY come from companies specialized in vaping products, diacetyl is banned and no longer enters their composition.

 When cdc linked diacetyl to brochiolitis obliterans